LamaBimal/java_design_pattern/README.md

 - The objects that communicate indirectly through the mediator.
 - Do not interact directly with one another.

-## Momento Design Pattern
+## Memento Design Pattern
 This is a behavior design pattern that provides the ability to restore the state of an object to previous state.
 It is particulary useful when an object state needs to be saved and restored without violating encapsulation.

 ### Key Components

 1. Originator
 - The object whose state is being saved and restored.
-- Create a Momento object to capture it's current state.
+- Create a Memento object to capture it's current state.
-- Uses the Momento to restore them.
+- Uses the Memento to restore them.

 2. Momento
 - Store the state of Originator